Riemannian metrics for neural networks I: feedforward networks: Four invariant gradient algorithms

 and in particular the denominator is always positive unless the activity of unit $i$ is constant (in this case, the numerator vanishes too).

-A possible interpretation is as follows: If the activity $a_i$ of $i$ is centered over the dataset (with the weights above), then the update is diagonal and the activities are scaled by $1/V_i$.
-If $a_i$ is not centered, when we change $w_{ik}$ a corresponding term is automatically subtracted from the bias $w_{0k}$ so as not to shift the average activity of unit $k$, as discussed in the intro.
+A possible interpretation is as follows: If the activity $a_i$ of unit $i$ is not centered on average over the dataset (with the weights above), increasing a weight $w_{ik}$ not only increases the influence of unit $i$ over unit $k$, but also shifts the average activity of unit $k$, which may not be desirable.
+Using the method above, if $a_i$ is not centered, when we change $w_{ik}$ a corresponding term is automatically subtracted from the bias $w_{0k}$ so as not to shift the average activity of unit $k$, as discussed in the introduction.
+On the other hand if the activity $a_i$ is centered, then the update is diagonal, and scaled by the inverse ``variance'' $1/V_i$.